Your Best Spotting Scope For 500 Yards

 One of the best performers is the Emarth 20-60×60 spotting scope.
 Emarth has made a spotting scope that is a well rounded mix of lens size, field of view, and portability.
 You can take the Emarth almost anywhere, and have a beautiful view whether you are viewing wild-life, hunting, or target shooting.

-♠ Take a Look at Our TOP PICK ♠
+Take a loot at Our Picks

 Features To Spot In Your New Scope

-The optics in a spotting scope refers to the ability of the scope to magnify the apparent size of your target.
+Spotting scope refers to the ability of the scope to magnify the apparent size of your target.
 For example, if a scope has a specification of 20-60X 80, that means that the scope will make your target look 20 to 60 times closer that it would with the naked eye.

 According to Bass Pro Shops, “All spotting scopes are either fixed-power or variable-power.
 Fixed models are permanently set at a given level of magnification, while variables can be adjusted within their set range.”
 The benefit of the variable scope magnification is that it lets you customize your view range.
 The best scopes will provide magnification between 12 and 60 times.